 Here we have a total of $1055 with dolly and fuel alone (no lodging, no food, wheels on the ground).
 If we use the full trailer, it will be an astronomical $1421.50.
 (That’s almost an enclosed rate!)
 By the way, for a truck and Trailer it’s $2633.00.
-A very expensive move.
-However, this is if you need their truck to pull the trailer and plan to pack some things in this smaller truck.
+So if you need a truck to pull the trailer, it just got more costly.

 DIY Travel Costs

 So how about the cost of travel to do it yourself?
-Well, just stopping at just one hotel alone to rest on this very long trip will cost about $95 at the halfway point.
-If you go with a friend, both of you have to eat for at least 2-3 days if you go nonstop.
-You might also take into account how much your time is worth as well since you will be far from either location for a period of time.
+Well, just stopping at just one hotel alone to rest on this very long trip will cost about $95..
+If you go with a friend, both of you have to eat for at least 2-3 days..
+You might also take into account how much your time is worth.
+You will be far from either location for a period of time.

 Cost for Carrier Transport for the Cheapest Way to Tow